 - A/B split testing

-Hubspot offers basic features, like emails, landing pages, forms, and live chat capabilities for unlimited users absolutely free.
-So, you can try it out without spending a penny.
+HubSpot offers basic features, like emails, landing pages, forms, and live chat capabilities for unlimited users absolutely free.
+So, you can try it the platform without spending a penny.

 Alternatively, you can sign up for a free demo to see all of their advanced features in action.